korzhenevski/korzhenevski/README.md

 ### 2015–2018 — An Early Bet on Cloud-Native
 Deployed Kubernetes across multiple datacenters before it was popular.
 Built high-concurrency systems with async Python long before it was mainstream.

-### 2014 — The Go Bet
+### 2014 — The Go Bet & The Shift to R&D Consulting
-Became an early adopter of Go, building high-load infrastructure with its core concurrency primitives.
+This year, I shifted from full-time employment to a model of an **independent R&D expert** for companies.
+At the same time, I made an early bet on Go, using it to build high-load infrastructure.
+This dual move defined my career for the years to come.

 ### 2012–2013 — Pioneering the Modern Web Stack
 Launched production SPAs with Angular.js and MongoDB in the pre-MEAN era, making a strategic bet on JSON-native infrastructure while others clung to the LAMP stack.